These options can be set in

 enchant.tokenize.Filter.
 Refer to the PyEnchant tutorial for examples.

-There are two ways to provide a list of known good words.
+There are three ways to provide a list of known good words.
 The

 spelling_word_list_filename option (described above) specifies the

 name of a plain text file containing one word per line.
 All of the

 words in the file are assumed to be spelled correctly and may appear